 And then...what is your goal/dream for your work life?

-My goal is to create innovative websites and mobile applications, as well as make income on my other passion, music.
+My goal is to create innovative websites and mobile applications, as well as make income on my passions (music, writing).
 My overarching goal is to be able to be flexible enough to pursue whatever venture I'd like, without working solely for a paycheck.

 How about your personal life?
 Any specific goals or achievements or dreams you are pursuing (or want to pursue)?

 I'd like to proficiently play as many instruments as possible.
 I'd also like to become fluent in multiple languages (both in terms of speaking and coding).
 I just finished writing a novel, and hope to release it by the end of 2014.
 I grew up on a farm, and after years of living in the city, I'm trying my hand at beekeeping and chickens, and am on a long term journey of getting off the grid.